wdrbork/cribbage/README.md

 The game continues until a player reaches 121 points, signaling that they have won.
 Full rules can be seen [here](https://en.wikipedia.org/wiki/Cribbage).

+## Architecture
+For this project, I am developing a backend using almost entirely Java.
+It is the language I am most familiar with, and I figured it would make it easier for me to learn about creating high-quality tests as well as a REST API since I wouldn't have to learn another language in the process.
+This decision also resulted in me using Spring Boot as the backend application and Maven as the build tool.
+Each of these technologies are designed for use in Java programs, so it made sense to use each tool for their respective task.

+For the frontend, I plan on using JavaScript and CSS as the primary languages.
+In particular, I want to make use of the React library.
+I briefly learned about it in one of my earlier computer science classes, and I was pretty impressed with how much could be done using it, so it is something I want to learn more about and get some practice with it.